becodeorg/hamilton-7-escapium-team-4-nicaunic/README.md

 ## **What was the hardest part ?**
 * **Lauranne Nicolas:** Manage the conflicts and working in other's codes
 * **Nicolas Bussière:** Sass of the header part
-* **Aurélie Van Hellemont:** The structure of BEM classes with Sass, the responsive, and Git problems
+* **Aurélie Van Hellemont:** The structure of BEM classes with Sass, the responsive, and Git problems.
+That's why I did everything on my own branch, this way I could still work and learn from the exercise.
+With more time we might have solve this but since it's not possible I have to return my work in this state.

 **P.S.:** We did not finish this project.
 Also, we made a mock-up for each page in paper format, it hasn't been inclued in our files but we thought it was interesting to mention it.